microwave-industries/tabwise-backend/README.md

 ### Step 2.
 Say it!
 We'll create a room with your digitised receipt and give you a simple, readable and sayable code (shortcode).
 Say it out loud so your friends can join the room!

-On the website, everyone selects the receipt items that they were involved in.

 | Digitised Receipt, room code is poetic-tail | Select the receipt items you were involved in |
 |---|---|